Berlin Wall: Berlin emigration loophole

 With the closing of the inner German border officially in 1952, the border in Berlin remained considerably more accessible because it was administered by all four occupying powers.
 Accordingly, Berlin became the main route by which East Germans left for the West.
 On 11 December 1957, East Germany introduced a new passport law that reduced the overall number of refugees leaving Eastern Germany.

 It had the unintended result of drastically increasing the percentage of those leaving through West Berlin from 60% to well over 90% by the end of 1958.
-Those caught trying to leave East Berlin were subjected to heavy penalties, but with no physical barrier and subway train access still available to West Berlin, such measures were ineffective.
+Those caught trying to leave East Berlin were subjected to heavy penalties, but without a physical barrier and subway train access still available to West Berlin, these measures were ineffective.
 The Berlin sector border was essentially a "loophole" through which Eastern Bloc citizens could still escape.
 The 3.5 million East Germans who had left by 1961 totalled approximately 20% of the entire East German population.

 An important reason that passage between East Germany and West Berlin was not stopped earlier was that doing so would cut off much of the railway traffic in East Germany.
 Construction of a new railway bypassing West Berlin, the Berlin outer ring, commenced in 1951.
 Following the completion of the railway in 1961, closing the border became a more practical proposition.